CHAPTER 9 – BIRTHDAY

 "It's my pleasure.
 I was wondering, I know that Eric is on duty tonight, so would you like me to accompany you?"

 Snow's heart sank.
 Was William really going to try this again?
-They had got along so well this past week.
-"Oh, William.
-I thought we were trying to start over?"
+They had got along so well these past weeks.

-Immediately feeling guilty, Snow quickly added, "What if I promise you a dance?"
-She forced the words out of her mouth.
+Immediately feeling guilty, Snow smiled.
+"Thank you, William.
+That would be very kind of you."
+He was right.
 She hated dancing.
 She was never any good at it as a child, even when she was forced to have lessons.

-Glad William wasn't too upset with her, Snow left him to his plans and returned to her chambers where she went and sat in her office.
+Snow left William to his plans and returned to her apartment and sat in her office.
 It had been decorated nicely now that she was using it more often.
-A vase of flowers sat in the corner of her desk, new curtains had been hung and a woollen rug was spread out over the floor.
+A vase of flowers sat in the corner of her desk, new curtains had been hung and a woolen rug was spread out over the floor.
 It wasn't much, but Snow wanted to keep the room simple and tidy.

 Snow reached into one of the desk drawers and pulled out the maps she had been studying.
 Spreading them out in front of her, Snow examined the drawings and words.
 Eric's handwriting was scattered over the parchment, indicating all the villages, lakes, mountains and landmarks of Tabor.
 He had spent hours each afternoon drumming the pictures and names into her, so that Snow would have some idea of what her Kingdom looked like after ten years.
 She knew most of it by now, but she still looked them over every now and then to make sure she hadn't missed anything.